Worth, Kent: Housing

 Within Worth there are 403 households, the majority of these have either 1 or 2 occupants, 106 and 183 respectively.

 Social

-In 2011, out of the population of Worth, the most common religion is that of Christianity, with 651 Christians, compared to the next highest belief, being no religious views, encompassing 225 people.
-This is a trend for both which follows the trends of the whole district of Dover.
-Health in the area is high, with only 82 people out of 992 being in bad or very bad health in the 2011 UK Census.
-Of the 992 people living in Worth, according to the 2011 Census, 950 of these were born in the United Kingdom.
+The 2011 census returns confirmed that the most common religion in Worth was Christianity, with 651 adherents, compared to 225 with no religion.
+This follows the trends of the whole district of Dover.
+Health in the area was high, with only 82 people out of 992 being in bad or very bad health.
+In 2011, 950 of the 992 residents were born in the United Kingdom.